 Sensemaking is the process that we engage in — usually with others — to help assess these options and situations.
 It brings in some foresight (imagining different futures), empathy, and hypothesis generation.
 It’s one of the reasons we test our assumptions and models of what we think will happen or how something might work.

-Sensemaking allows us to consider and deal with issues of complexity, order, and disorder in the various systems in which we find ourselves embedded in and interacting with.
+Sensemaking allows us to consider and deal with issues of complexity, order, and disorder in the various systems with which we find ourselves embedded and interacting.

 If we want to design for the world – the kind of situations that the Cynefin Framework provides guidance on — we need to recognize that much of what we sense of it requires some time, care, and attention to process and make sense of.
 This is where sensemaking becomes our invaluable and often neglected and under-appreciated part of design.

-In our next post we’ll look a little closer about how this is done and what is needed to make sense in practice.
+In our next post, we’ll look a little closer at how this is done and what is needed to make sense in practice.